Do you want to learn how to play drums but aren’t quite sure where to begin?

-Rest assured, everyone has to start somewhere.
-In this article, we’ll break down how to play the drums for beginners, and give you a solid foundation to have the best possible drumming experience.
+In this article, we’ll break down simple drum exercises for beginners along with the basic information to get started.
+This will give you the solid foundation you need to have the best possible drumming experience.

 Table of Contents: